One of the protagonists has a friend or loved one infected with The Virus

 - In the manga Parasyte, the hero hesitates to such a degree that the creature that took his mother is able to stab him through the heart.
 Good thing he can heal...

 - In the Waita Uziga story You After the Rain, a man is unable to part with his zombified girlfriend and keeps her chained up in his apartment.
-He feeds her raw meat from a nearby grocery store, but soon finds that he's running out.
-In his desperation, he unchains his girlfriend and allows her to eat him... while he has sex with her.
+He feeds her raw meat from a nearby grocery store, and one day upon walking home, he gets bitten by one of the outside zombies.
+Realizing that he's going to die anyway, he unchains his girlfriend and allows her to eat him... while he has sex with her.
 After he dies, zombie girlfriend leaves the apartment to find more prey, having no memory of who the man was and what he did for her.

 - In the zombie apocalypse comic book The Walking Dead, the protagonists meet a farmer who has been keeping zombies (including one of his sons) locked in his barn, believing they can be saved.
 Eventually, the zombies break out, and in the ensuing fracas, they kill two more of the farmer's kids.
 His life sucks: he has eight kids pre-apocalypse and eventually gets down to two.
 Then it goes From Bad to Worse.